 A Balkan Dam Boom Imperils Europe's Wildest Rivers (E360.yale.edu)

 Another victory for the "Brave Women of Kruščica" (Euronatur.org)

-A tale of two communities successfully resisting the Balkan hydropower tsunami (Bankwatch.org)
+A tale Balkan hydropower tsunami (Bankwatch.org)

-European Parliament resolution of 29 November 2018 on the 2018 Commission Report on Montenegro [2018/2144 (INI)]: The European Parliament, [...]
-45. Urges the European Bank for Reconstruction and Development (EBRD) and the European Investment Bank (EIB) to review its support for hydropower plant projects, and to withdraw funding for all projects which are undertaken in protected areas or lack sound ex-ante environmental impact assessments. ( http://www.europarl.europa.eu/sides/getDoc.do?type=TA&reference=P8-TA-2018-0482&language=EN&ring=A8-2018-0339 )
+European Parliament resolution of 29 November 2018 on 2018 Commission Report on Montenegro [2018/2144 (INI)]: The European Parliament [...]
+45 The European Bank for Reconstruction and Development (EBRD) and the European Investment Bank (EIB) review its support for hydropower plant projects, and to withdraw funding for all projects that are undertaken in protected areas or lack of environmental impact assessments. ( http://www.europarl.europa.eu/sides/getDoc.do?type=TA&reference=P8-TA-2018-0482&language=EN&ring=A8-2018-0339 )